JuanitoSebastian/HKI-Bike-Buddy/README.md

 - 🗂 **LogicTests**: Unit tests for the app
 - 🗂 **Widget**: Widget implementation
 - 🗂 **Intention**: [Intents](https://developer.apple.com/design/human-interface-guidelines/siri/overview/custom-intents/) implementation (required for customizable widget)

 ## Documentation
 [🏛 Architecture](https://github.com/JuanitoSebastian/HelsinkiBikeBuddy/blob/main/Documentation/Architecture.md)\
 [🧪 Testing](https://github.com/JuanitoSebastian/HelsinkiBikeBuddy/blob/main/Documentation/Testing.md)\
 [📱 User guide](https://github.com/JuanitoSebastian/HelsinkiBikeBuddy/blob/main/Documentation/UserGuide.md)\
 [⏱ Project report](https://github.com/JuanitoSebastian/HelsinkiBikeBuddy/blob/main/Documentation/ProjectReport.md)

+## Installation
+HKI Bike Buddy will be available in the App Store at latest July 2021.

-## Requirements
+### Requirements
-HKI Bike Buddy can be run on iPhones with iOS 13 or later.
+The application can be run on iPhones with iOS 13 or later.

 ### Accessing project in the development environment
 If you are interested in exploring this project you are going to need:
 1. A macOS computer
 2. Xcode 11 or a later release
 3. An Apple ID

 ### Installation & running the app
 1. Clone the repository:
 ```
 git clone https://github.com/JuanitoSebastian/HKI-Bike-Buddy.git
 ```
 2. Open HelsinkiBikeBuddy.xcodeproj to access the Xcode workspace
-3. To build the project you have to [login with your Apple ID to sign the app](https://help.apple.com/xcode/mac/current/#/dev23aab79b4).
+3. To build the project you have to [login with your Apple ID to sign the build](https://help.apple.com/xcode/mac/current/#/dev23aab79b4).
-4. Build and run the project with ⌘ + R
+4. Build and run the project with ``⌘ + R``

 ### Testing
-The tests can be run with ⌘ + U
+The tests can be run with ``⌘ + U``